okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/enable-the-custom-domain/index.md

 1. Return to your Domain Name registrar and locate the option to modify your DNS records.
 1. Create a new CNAME record and paste the value from the **Host** column into the appropriate field at the registrar, for example, the **Name** or **Host** field.

 > Important: Depending on your registrar, you may only need to enter the subdomain part.
-For example, if you picked the subdomain `id.example.com`, your registrar may only require you to create a CNAME record for `id`.
+For example, if you picked the subdomain `id.example.com`, your registrar may only require you to create a CNAME record for `id` (because `.example.com` is implied).
 If you're not sure, check your registrar's documentation.

 3. Paste the value from the **Data** column into the appropriate field at the registrar, for example, the **Record** or **Value** field.
 4. Save the record.